We hope that you will find it useful to find out about our church in Brynamman.

 We are an open evangelical church that welcomes all traditions and is part of the Anglican Church in Wales within the Diocese of St David's.

-In normal circumstances services held in church every week on Sundays.
+In normal circumstances services are held in church every week on Sundays.

 We have an active Sunday School, they are an all age worship group, who meet at the same time as the service.
 (See our Sunday school page for more information.)

 We also meet during the week for prayer, bible teaching and social events.